zack-bitcoin/amoveo-mining-pool/README.md

 A mining pool has workers.
 The workers all ask the server what to work on, and give their work to the server.

-If the worker's work is sufficiently high, then the server pays the worker some money.
+The server pays the worker some money.

 Some of the work can be used to make blocks to pay the server.